SanyaCodes/Pneumonia-detection-and-classification-using-lung-radiographs/README.md

 <img src="https://github.com/Ssanyachetwani/Pneumonia-detection-and-classification-using-lung-radiographs/blob/main/rim/rim2.png?raw=true" alt="datab" width=500/>

 ### 2. Masking :
 When processing images, the term 'masking' refers to the practice of using a mask to protect a specific area of an image, just as we would use masking tape when painting the house.
-Masking an area of an image protects that area and deletes rest of the image, allowing the machine to focus on a single zone, rather than spreading attention to areas which are not of any use.
+Masking an area of an image protects that area and deletes res

 Here I used UNet :